ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/maternal_bmi_hgb_birthweight/index.rst

 Where :math:`p_\text{cat}` represents the exposure prevalence of a given maternal BMI/hemoglobin category.

-Therefore, the association bewteen maternal BMI/hemoglobin joint risk exposure and birthweight risk exposure should be implemented according to the following steps:
+Therefore, the association between maternal BMI/hemoglobin joint risk exposure and birthweight risk exposure should be implemented according to the following steps:

 #.
 Assign maternal hemoglobin risk exposure values as described on the :ref:`hemoglobin exposure document <2019_hemoglobin_model>`